pactus-project/pactus.org/website/_posts/2023-09-24-dev-report-pre-testnet-2.md

 ### Refactoring and other new feature or debugs

-We had some not implemented feature request, not fixed bugs and some issue with new golang version, do this is the list of this changes:
+We had some not implemented feature request, not fixed bugs and some issue with new golang version, list of this changes:

 - [Supporting go version 1.21 and higher](https://github.com/pactus-project/pactus/pull/692)
 - [Fixing wallet-cli issues to send new transaction](https://github.com/pactus-project/pactus/pull/686)